(Updated 12:30 p.m., Wednesday, Apr. 28)

-Students interested in living in SCAD housing for Summer 2021 will be able to pay the $250 nonrefundable/nontransferable housing reservation fee beginning in April.
-Additional details, including housing options, will be available on MySCAD closer to the start of spring quarter.
+Students interested in living in SCAD housing during summer quarter will be able to pay the $250 nonrefundable and nontransferable housing reservation fee starting Thursday, April 1.
+Additional details, including housing options, are available on the residence life and housing MySCAD page.

-SCAD currently plans to return to normal occupancy for the 2021-22 academic year, so students who wish to live in SCAD housing should be prepared to have a roommate(s), suitemate(s), or apartment mate(s), as applicable.
+SCAD currently plans to return to normal occupancy for the 2021-22 (starting Fall 2021) academic year.
+Students who wish to live in SCAD housing should be prepared to have roommates, suitemates, and apartment-mates, as applicable.

 - All on-ground safety measures currently in place have been extended in line with CDC guidelines.
 These include mandatory face coverings while on all SCAD property, indoors and outside except in private living spaces in residences, social distancing, daily health screenings, reduced capacity in SCAD academic buildings, limited dine-in options at SCAD dining halls, and more.